 Wipe Front to Back

-It is important that you wipe a girl front to back.
+It is important that you wipe a girl from front to back.
 You don’t want to bring any poop forward.
 By wiping in this manner, you will help prevent your little girl from getting an infection.

 Clean Skin Folds

-Make sure to be gentle and thoroughly clean between the folds of skin.
+Be gentle and thoroughly clean between the folds of skin.

 For Boys